The HR Trends Reshaping the Workplace Right Now

 A life, basically.

-A flexible schedule, childcare assistance, sick days and vacation days they can actually use without fear of reprisal.
+A flexible schedule, childcare assistance, genuine mental health support, and sick days and vacation days they can actually use without fear of reprisal.
 And, above all else, a work environment that’s well-managed and fully staffed so they don’t feel guilty going home on time every night.

 One of the ways you’ll see companies encouraging work-life balance is through digital disconnect policies that mandate employees not be on call 24/7.

-Expect these to become more common in the next few years, inspired by the French law banning work email after hours.
+Expect these to become even more common as AI tools make it increasingly easy — and tempting — to work around the clock.
 When you give your staff permission to turn off their phones and not check their email, it’s a huge relief for them.
-It’s one of the ways to prevent burn-out caused by constantly being on the clock.
+It’s one of the most effective ways to prevent the kind of burnout that sends good people out the door.

 Do you have a digital disconnect policy in place?